adr-sk/atom_one/README.md

 complete yet, at least not in its current written form.

-The challenge is to (a) further refine and minimize the aforementioned hub internal regulatory policy, and (b) to define the inter-zone permissionless regulatory framework.
+The challenge is to (a) further refine and minimize the aforementioned hub internal regulatory policy, and (b) define the inter-zone permissionless regulatory framework.
 With these implemented, the hub can ensure the rights to property, protect property in the case of theft, and allow zones to permissionlessly set their own policies.
 This is a critical